derrik-gratz/geography-quiz/README.md

 # Roadmap

+major states:
+  inactive, receiving user config active, receiving user input reviewing, showing user history but not accepting input
+    could tie this to learning mode where you can still click other countries, but doesn't log the inputs so review mode CAN have history shown (and a correct answer shown), but has no submit functionality yellow for selected in review, still standard correct/incorrect color scheme

 how to handle give ups?
   with prompt, there is a brief window where the generic prompt content triggers, but that is quickly overwriten by the event watcher which generates the next prompt.
 Need to add a sleep condition
   Prompt entry components need to be aware that the prompt is given up, so they can show the correct answer